metacpan/metacpan-cpan-extracted/distros/C/CGI-Buffer/README.md

     This software is provided 'as is' without warranty of any kind."

-The rest of the program is Copyright 2011-2017 Nigel Horne, and is released under the following licence: GPL
+The rest of the program is Copyright 2011-2018 Nigel Horne, and is released under the following licence: GPL2